bomquote/honey_inventory/README.md

-Otherwise, I recommend you read up on the excellent [Cement documentation](https://docs.builtoncement.com/getting-started/framework-overview), a few highlights are below:
+Otherwise, I recommend you read up on the excellent [Cement documentation](https://docs.builtoncement.com/getting-started/framework-overview), a few easily overlooked points are below:

 - Ensure to set your config in config/honey.yml and some coode logic assumes the the filename will be called `honey.yml`